RocketChat/docs-old/user-guides/channels/README.md

 This will open a pop up, and there you can set the name of that channel, if it is public or private, set it to read-only, broadcast it and invite users.

-Read only channels, messages can only be posted by people with the right permission.
+In Read only channels, messages can only be posted by people with the right permissions.
 Users can react to messages in this Good for announcements, voting channels and such.

-Encrypted channels, messages will be end to end encrypted.
+In Encrypted channels, messages will be end to end encrypted.
 See: [End to End Encryption](../end-to-end-encryption/) for details.

-Broadcasted channels will behave like read only channels, with only users with the right permission being able to post there.
+In Broadcasted channels will behave like read only channels, and users with the right permissions being able to post there.
 The differences to a read only channel are:

 - Users without permission (the same one to post on read only channels) inside this channel won't be able to see each other in the user list.
 - Users without permission won't be able to react to messages.